Anomalous Wave-Packet Dynamics in One-Dimensional Non-Hermitian Lattices: 15. NH wave-packet jumps, dynamic skin effects, and TGHSs beyond the Hatano-Nelson model

 the Hamiltonian under the similarity transformation becomes

 which is Hermitian.
 The evolution equation is then

 where $\varphi_n(0)=S^{-1} \psi_n(0)$.

-The band structure is shown in Fig.~\ref{Fig_OBC_long_range_band}(a), and the PBC and OBC spectra in the complete energy plane are shown in Fig.~\ref{Fig_OBC_long_range_band}(b).
+The band structure is shown in Fig.~\ref{Fig_OBC_long_range_band}(a), and the PBC and OBC spectra in the complex energy plane are shown in Fig.~\ref{Fig_OBC_long_range_band}(b).
 We see that the OBC spectrum is entirely real, which is different from the PBC spectrum with nontrivial point gaps.

-The wave dynamics in real and momentum spaces is shown in Figs.~\ref{Fig_OBC_long_range_GH}(a1,~a2).
-We see that a NH jump occurs near $t_c\approx50$ for real-space dynamics, at which the amplitude of the auxiliary wave packet becomes equal to that of the initial wave packet and then dominates the evolution.
+The wave dynamics in real and momentum spaces is shown in Figs.~\ref{Fig_OBC_long_range_GH}(a2,~b2).
+We see that a NH wave-packet jump occurs near $t_c\approx50$ for real-space dynamics, at which the amplitude of the auxiliary wave packet becomes equal to that of the initial wave packet and then dominates the evolution.
 The dashed and dotted lines are the predicted center of mass of the auxiliary and initial wave packets, which agree well with the numerical results.
-The NH jump in real space also indicates the jump in momentum space, as shown in Fig.~\ref{Fig_OBC_long_range_GH}(b1).
+The NH wave-packet jump in real space also indicates the jump in momentum space, as shown in Fig.~\ref{Fig_OBC_long_range_GH}(b2).

+When the non-Hermitian direction is changed to be toward the edge, i.e., $J_L<J_R$, the NH wave-packet jump changes to the dynamic skin effect (DSE), as shown in Fig.~\ref{Fig_OBC_long_range_GH}(a1,~b1).
+In this case, the initial wave packet propagates through the edge, while the auxiliary wave packet does not reach the edge, which hence indicates the DSE phase.

 We now study the TGHSs in this lattice.
 We consider a larger width of the initial wave packet $\sigma=35$.
 For the NH direction that is opposite to the edge, i.e., $J_L>J_R$, a negative TGHS is observed with $\Delta t<0$ [see Figs.~\ref{Fig_OBC_long_range_GH}(a2)].
-This negative THGS can be changed to positive one when the NH direction is changed toward the edge with $J_L<J_R$, as shown in Fig.~\ref{Fig_OBC_long_range_GH} (a3).
+This negative THGS can be changed to positive one when the NH direction is changed toward the edge with $J_L<J_R$, as shown in Fig.~\ref{Fig_OBC_long_range_GH} (a3). \textcolor{black}{We can obtain an analytical expression for the TGHS, which is the same as the one in Eq.~(6)} of the main text,